Nesper94/Metabiome/docs/source/how-to.rst

 ------------------------------------------------------

-If you want to create read-based coverage files to boost the binning of your contigs or genomes, you can do it easily through our pipeline Metabiome.
+If you want to create read-based coverage files to boost the binning of your contigs, you can do it easily through our pipeline Metabiome.
 Metabiome has three different software (CONCOCT, MaxBin2 and MetaBAT2) for genome binning.
 So, let's just take a look on how to create these read-based coverage